awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-set-up.md

 ## Task 4: Configure IAM permissions for EC2 Instance Connect<a name="ec2-instance-connect-configure-IAM-role"></a>

-For your IAM users to connect to an instance using EC2 Instance Connect, you must grant them permission to push the public key to the instance\.
-You grant them the permission by creating an IAM policy and attaching the policy to the IAM users that require the permission\.
+For an IAM users or IAM role to connect to an instance using EC2 Instance Connect, you must grant the IAM user or IAM role permission to push the public key to the instance\.
+You grant the permission by creating an IAM policy and attaching the policy to the IAM users or IAM roles that require the permission\.
 For more information, see [Actions, Resources, and Condition Keys for Amazon EC2 Instance Connect](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonec2instanceconnect.html) in the *IAM User Guide*\.

 The following instructions explain how to create the policy and attach it using the AWS CLI\.
 For instructions that use the AWS Management Console, see [Creating IAM Policies \(Console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html#access_policies_create-start) and [Adding Permissions by Attaching Policies Directly to the User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html#users_change_permissions-add-directly-console) in the *IAM User Guide*\.